A Delta passenger who jumped out of a moving plane with a dog was allegedly about to lose control - Local News 8

 “Maintenance technicians have evaluated the aircraft, and (it) is scheduled to return to service this evening,” Durrant said.
 He said Delta was unable to offer further comment.

-Murdock is due to return to court on February 9, and Greco is scheduled to appear in court March 21, the Queens District Attorney’s Office said.
+Murdock is due backi in court on February 9, and Greco is scheduled to appear on March 21, the Queens District Attorney’s Office said.

 Valens, the Port Authority of New York and New Jersey spokeswoman, said the dog accompanying the two was taken to a Brooklyn animal shelter.